gambitcomminc/electric-meter-monitoring/README.md

 Those short-term spikes now have to be smoothed out by aggregating into "hour", "day" and "month" buckets.

+## 4.3.2.
+Regular intervals

+The next step is to convert the irregular intervals to regular, hourly intervals via linear interpolation.

 ## 4.4.
 MIMIC MQTT Lab